pspete/psPAS/docs/collections/_commands/New-PASSession.md

 In addition, this method allows you to set a new password.

-Will attempt authentication against the V10 API by default.
+Default operation is against the Gen2 API and requires minimum version 10

-For older CyberArk versions, specify the -UseGen1API switch parameter to force use of the V9 API endpoint.
+For older CyberArk versions, specify the -UseGen1API switch parameter to force use of the Gen1 API endpoint.

-Windows authentication is only supported (from CyberArk 10.4+).
+Minimum version required for Windows authentication is 10.4

-Authenticate using CyberArk, LDAP, RADIUS, SAML or Shared authentication (From CyberArk version 9.7+).
+Minimum version required for LDAP, RADIUS, SAML or Shared authentication is 9.7

 For CyberArk version older than 9.7:
 - Only CyberArk Authentication method is supported.